ZixiaoWang/proxy-server-cli/README.md

 ---
 ### CLI options
 The command line supports a few options as the shortcut of proxy options.
-Use `proxy-server --help` to review the all the feasible commands.
+Use `start-proxy-server --help` to review the all the feasible commands.
 ```
 Options:
   -p, --port [serverPort]   set port to proxy server, default is 8080